Polyethylene Glycol 3350

 They need to know if you have any of these conditions:

--an unusual or allergic reaction to polyethylene glycol (PEG), other medicines, foods, dyes, or preservatives
+-An unusual or allergic reaction to polyethylene glycol (PEG), other medications, foods, dyes, or preservatives

 What should I watch for while using Polyethylene Glycol 3350?

-Do not use for more than one week without advice from your doctor or health care professional.
-If your constipation returns, check with your health care provider.
+Do not use for more than one week without advice from your care team.
+If your constipation returns, check with your care team.

-Drink plenty of water while taking this medicine.
+Drink plenty of water while taking this medication.
 Drinking water helps decrease constipation.

-Stop using this medicine and contact your health care provider if you experience any rectal bleeding or do not have a bowel movement after use.
+Stop using this medication and contact your care team if you experience any rectal bleeding or do not have a bowel movement after use.
 These could be signs of a more serious condition.

 Where should I keep my medicine?